tuxthebot/gems-of-india/SECURITY.md

   vector/without being able to modify HTML/CSS.
 - Email spoofing
 - Missing DNSSEC, CAA, CSP headers
-- Lack of Secure or HTTP only flag on non-sensitive cookies
+- Lack of Secure or HTTP-only flag on non-sensitive cookies
 - Deadlinks

 ## Please do the following